ECV21/data-science-portafolio/README.md

 # Data science portafolio
-In this repository I show how to fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.
+In this repository I show different topics about data sciences, for exaple: data cleaning, machine learning, data visualizations and other more.